UWA-CITS5206-DMR/react-ui/README.md

 ### 1. Students (Student Group Shared Accounts)

-Students operate using a **student group shared account model**, where one student group shares a single login account.
-All observations and requests are associated with the group account.
+Students operate using a **student group shared account model**, where each student group shares a single Django User account for login.
+All observations and requests are associated with that group's account (`user` field in models).

 **Key Capabilities**: